sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 \_

-A subdomain can onl use the characters a-z, 0-9, and hyphens.
+A subdomain can only use the characters a-z, 0-9, and hyphens.

 </details>